mctools/ncrystal/docs/ncmat_doc.md

 ## Changes for the @DYNINFO section ##

-In files without a @DEBYETEMPERATURE section, it is now allowd to specify the Debye temperatures directly inside @DYNINFO sections of type *vdosdebye*, providing them in units of kelvin via the new keyword `debye_temp`, as for
+In files without a @DEBYETEMPERATURE section, it is now allowed to specify the Debye temperatures directly inside @DYNINFO sections of type *vdosdebye*, providing them in units of kelvin via the new keyword `debye_temp`, as for
 instance: